Some of the best things you can do to harden and secure your WordPress site to secure!

 If you are unable to fix or taking a long time to put your online business operational, then you can consider restoring your website from the backup.

-Most of the shared web hosting like SiteGround, InMothionHosting provide daily backup, so you are okay.
+Most of the WP hosting platform provides daily backup, so you are okay.
 However, if you are with some other web hosting, then you may want to check the backup they provide.

 Trust me; it’s worth it.
-There were many situations when I had no option than restoring Geek Flare from Linode backup.
+There were many situations when I had no option than restoring Geekflare from the backup.

-Active installed over 900,000 says a lot.
-Updraft Plus let you backup your website data in a cloud like Amazon S3, Google Drive, DropBox, FTP, etc.
+Active installed over 2 million says a lot.
+Updraft Plus let you backup your website data in a cloud-like Amazon S3, Google Drive, Dropbox, FTP, etc.

 Whenever you need to restore, you are just a click away.